-16. Subsequent Event
+12. Subsequent Event

-Subsequent to December 31, 2024, the Company closed its strategic reorganization pursuant to the terms of a Share Purchase Agreement dated April 2, 2025 with PBF, a private California-based company, and certain insiders of the Company (together, the "Purchasers").
-This reorganization was approved by shareholders and regulatory body.
+Subsequent to year ended March 31, 2025, Company closed of its strategic reorganization pursuant to the terms of a Share Purchase Agreement dated April 2, 2025 with Planet Based Foods Inc. ("PBF"), a private California-based company, and certain insiders of the Company (together, the "Purchasers").